prasanthvenkatachalam/react-native-sticky-notification/README.md

 # react-native-sticky-notification

-Customizable Sticky Notification for Android
+Customizable Sticky Notification for Android, that contains maximum of five clickable buttons.
+This act as a Service in android.
+You have to use the buttons respectively for any operataions in your project.

 ## Installation